Overview and Offerings on this Site

 During the early 1800's the Dentzel Carousel Company, not yet so named, began as a winter occupation at Michael Dentzel's southern German wagonmaking shop.
 He sent his son Gustav with a full sized carousel on a sailing steamer to America in the 1850's.
-In Philedelphia PA Gustav established a cabinetmaking and carouselmaking business, the carousel business flourished.
+In Philadelphia, Pennsylvania Gustav established a cabinetmaking and carouselmaking business, the carousel business flourished.
 Many immigrating European fine woodworkers were hired by the Dentzel company.
 Gustav's two sons, William and Edward, continued the business building large elegant galloping carousels for many locations in the USA.
 Edward relocated to southern California in the 1920's to set-up and operate carousels.
-In 1927, with William's death, the company folded, much of it was sold to the Philedalphia Tobaggan Company.
+In 1927, with William's death, the company folded, much of its inventory was sold to the Philadelphia Toboggan Company.
 Edward continued his life in California as a house contractor in Beverly Hills, eventually becoming mayor of that city.

-Edward's son William 2nd, born in Santa Monica, became a lawyer and raised a family in the San Fernando Valley.
-Later in life he too answered the carouselmaker's call to carve animals and make several small carousels.
-His son William 3rd worked on wooden sailboats and during travels in his 20's and built his first carousel in Chiapas, Mexico at 30.
-After some more boat work and a wood carving visit to Quebec he moved to Port Townsend WA where he and his wife Penny raised three children.
-Upon William 2nd's death in 1991, William 3rd took on the joyful challenge and task of fitting the Dentzel Carousel Company into the age of computers.
-Simple 10 rider wooden carousels with hand-crank, foot-pedal and electric powered mechanisms have become the style chosen to carry the craft into the 21st century.
+Edward's son William 2nd, born in Santa Monica, California became a lawyer and raised a family in the San Fernando Valley.
+In mid-life he too answered the carouselmaker's call to carve animals and make several small carousels (still in operation across America).
+After graduating univerisity his son William 3rd worked on wooden sailboats and carousel restorations during travels in his 20's eventually building his first full carousel in Chiapas, Mexico at age 30.
+After some more boat work and a wood carving stay in Saint Jean-Port Joli, Quebec he moved to Port Townsend WA where he and his wife Penny raised three children completely immersed in the carousel world.
+Upon William 2nd's death in 1991, William 3rd continued the joyful task of fitting the Dentzel Carousel Company into the age of computers.
+Community and student participation, focus on what the children really want and simple 5/10/15 rider wooden carousels with hand-crank, foot-pedal and electric powered mechanisms have become the style chosen to carry the craft into the 21st century.

 Thank you for visiting this site,